Carbon-for-Developers/carbon-sdks/typescript/README.md

 ### `carbon.integrations.listConfluencePages`<a id="carbonintegrationslistconfluencepages"></a>

-To begin listing a user\'s Confluence pages, at least a `data_source_id` of a connected Confluence account must be specified.
+To begin listing a user's Confluence pages, at least a `data_source_id` of a connected Confluence account must be specified.
 This base request returns a list of root pages for every space the user has access to in a Confluence instance.
-To traverse further down the user\'s page directory, additional requests to this endpoint can be made with the same `data_source_id` and with `parent_id` set to the id of page from a previous request.
+To traverse further down the user's page directory, additional requests to this endpoint can be made with the same `data_source_id` and with `parent_id` set to the id of page from a previous request.
 For convenience, the `has_children` property in each directory item in the response list will flag which pages will return non-empty lists of pages when set as the `parent_id`.

 #### 🛠️ Usage<a id="🛠️-usage"></a>